 In the following example sqlcmd connects to the local instance of SQL Server and restores the demodb database.
 Note that the

 NORECOVERY option is used to allow for additional restores of log file backups.
 If you do not plan to restore additional log files, remove the

 sqlcmd -S localhost -U SA -Q "RESTORE DATABASE [demodb] FROM DISK = N'/var/opt/mssql/data/demodb.bak' WITH FILE = 1, NOUNLOAD, REPLACE, NORECOVERY, STATS = 5"

 If you accidentally use NORECOVERY but do not have additional log file backups, run the command

 RESTORE DATABASE demodb with no additional parameters.
-This will finish the restore and leave your database operational.
+This finishes the restore and leaves your database operational.

 Restore the transaction log

 The following command restores the previous transaction log backup.

 sqlcmd -S localhost -U SA -Q "RESTORE LOG demodb FROM DISK = N'/var/opt/mssql/data/demodb_LogBackup.bak'"